-Jen is a mindfulness teacher, coach and counselor.
-She’s also a photographer and writer.
+Jen is a mindfulness teacher, personal coach, and Licensed Professional Counselor.
+She’s also a photographer, writer and creativity coach.
 Jen coaches people to design a mindful and intentional life that reflects their most heartfelt desire and soulful purpose.
-She offers mindfulness-based therapy.
-Jen’s areas of specialty include stress reduction, anxiety, women’s wellness and self-care, creativity, major life challenges, health challenges and chronic illness.
-She offers services by phone or videoconferencing and in her office in Wilmington, NC.

 Jen has been teaching meditation since 1986, working as a counselor since 1991 and teaching yoga since 2010.
-My primary teachers and influences have been Stephen Levine, Marion Woodman, Sarah Powers, Rick Hanson, Tara Brach, Dori Langevin, Ronald Siegel, Jack Kornfield and Geshe Lobsang Tenzin.
+Her primary teachers and influences include Stephen Levine, Marion Woodman, Sarah Powers, Rick Hanson, Tara Brach, Dori Langevin, Ronald Siegel, Jack Kornfield and Geshe Lobsang Tenzin.

 Jen’s work blends mindfulness-based psychotherapy, neuroscience, the ancient wisdom teachings of meditation and yoga, positive psychology, Energy psychology, therapeutic writing and photography, EcoTherapy, and wellness theory.
 Much of her work is centered around modern neuroscience research regarding the neuroplasticity of the brain and how we can rewire the brain, which results in greater peace, happiness and ability to regulate our emotions.
 Jen has studied brain science since the early 1980s while working in a neurotoxicology lab at the EPA and also while working with clients with brain injury at Shepherd Center rehabilitation hospital.